 5. Get in touch with an authorized fiscal representative

 In France, as a non-EU company, you can reclaim VAT only by appointing an authorized fiscal representative.
-Corintax® is an authorized fiscal representative well known by the tax office in charge of VAT refund claims.
+Corintax® is a French fiscal representative well known by the tax office in charge of VAT refund claims.
 Our commitment for successful results compels us to serve our clients with talent and competence.

-You may want to read more on tax reclaim process in France, we invite you to have a look on this article: Claiming back French VAT on business expenses.
+You may want to read more on tax reclaim process in France, we invite you to have a look on this article: Reclaiming French VAT as a foreign company.

 If you need a specific assistance, feel free to send your enquiry to vat@N0SPAM.corintax.com and a qualified tax advisor will get in touch with you.